What is Cosine Similarity?

 How VectorFin Uses This

 Every VectorFin embedding endpoint returns 768-dim vectors normalized for direct dot-product comparison.
-The sentiment_drift signal is computed nightly by measuring cosine similarity between consecutive quarter mean-embeddings for each ticker:
+A common application is narrative drift: measure cosine similarity between consecutive-quarter mean-embeddings for a ticker, which you compute yourself from the raw transcript embeddings:

-gs://vectorfinancials-data/warehouse/signals/sentiment_drift/A low cosine similarity (high drift) between Q3 and Q4 embeddings signals a meaningful shift in how management discusses the business — a leading indicator of guidance changes, analyst downgrades, or strategic pivots.
-You can retrieve the pre-computed drift vector via:
+X-API-Key: <your-key>A low cosine similarity (high drift) between Q3 and Q4 embeddings signals a meaningful shift in how management discusses the business, a leading indicator of guidance changes, analyst downgrades, or strategic pivots.

 import numpy as np